Coluding/Assessing-Efficiency-in-Domain-Specific-Transformer-Models/README.md

-## Bachelor thesis Lukas Bierling: ReversibleDilatedFinBERT
+## Bachelor thesis Lukas Bierling: Assessing Efficiency in Domain-Specific Transformer Models: Comparing, Pretraining, and Finetuning Small-Scale Transformer Models within Hardware Limitations for Financial NLP

 ### Abstract
 This thesis embarks on a critical examination of transformer-based models optimized for the financial sector under computational constraints.
 The study systematically explores the adaptability and performance of various transformer architectures, including BERT, Reformer, and a custom-designed reversible dilated BERT, in handling domain-specific financial texts.
 A significant portion of this research is dedicated to the process of pretraining these models on specialized datasets to ascertain their effectiveness in financial sentiment analysis and topic classification tasks.